Actor Tom Selleck has never endorsed CBD gummies, keto gummies, or any similar products, despite what some readers may have seen in online scams.

 On the purchase page, interested customers were asked to fill out their information.
 Once the information was submitted, the page displayed a countdown of five minutes.
 It said that a 40% off savings would expire within that time frame.
 The page claimed that stock was low and "sell out risk" was high.
 Logos for credit card companies were visible.
 It also displayed logos for Federal Express, UPS, and the USPS.
 We noticed several logos for security and antivirus software, plus other strange icons.
 Needless to say, the page did not appear trustworthy.

 We decided to go back and check part of the celebrity page from step 2 that featured Selleck and others.
 However, it was gone.

 Further attempts to reload the celebrity CBD gummies page that featured Selleck resulted in a strange DVD sales page.
 It featured the 1990 Selleck film, "Quigley Down Under."
 The CBD gummies pitch page that featured him and the other celebrities had disappeared from view.

 So, what happened?
 Why didn't the celebrity page load anymore?

 We looked into the strange disappearance of the celebrity page, and found that it was a matter of cloaking.
 Cloaking involves serving one kind of page to website visitors and another kind of page to search engines.
 According to Google, it's a no-no in the world of website management.

-In sum, Tom Selleck was not and is not a CBD oil products spokesperson.
+In sum, Selleck was not and is not a CBD gummies or oil products spokesperson.
 The entire thing reeked of a scam.
 We recommend steering clear of any of these kinds of pages.